About our Staff at CCG:

 I have been coaching here at CCG since 2012.

-Currently I teach A/B Boys, Cirque, Rec Acrobatics, Pre-Team and Acrobatics and I am the Head Coach of our Acrobatics Team.
+Currently I teach Rec Acrobatics, Pre-Team and Competitive Team Acrobatics as the Head Coach of our Acrobatics Team.
 I was an Elite Mixed Pair acrobat and competed/performed here at Central Coast Gymnastics for 3 years!